abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 The hindrances are a very fruitful realm for investigation, and overcoming them is a necessary foundation to lay for our practice.
 As we continue to cultivate, we need to be more and more skilled and quick at
-noticing: Is that a hindrance?
-Is that an obstruction to that which is truly skillful?
+noticing: “Is that a hindrance?
+Is that an obstruction to that which is truly skillful?“

 In another discourse, the Buddha points to the hindrances as being the fuel or nourishment for ignorance, *avijjā*.
 Ignorance, or not knowing